Edluel/clone-netflix/README.md

 ## <a id="contributing">Contributing</a>

 Feel free to submit pull requests or issues if you have suggestions for improvements.
-This is a practice project and ani feedback is welcome.
+This is a practice project and any feedback is welcome.

 ## <a id="license">License</a>

-This projecti is lencensed under MIT License.
+This project is licensed under MIT License.